aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/ag-initial_configuration.rst

 |

 7. You will now fill in the network settings for your CVP installation.
 Please enter the following into the fields.
-You can then select **v** to verify your install prior to applying the changes.

 |